Verbess/Utilities/README.md

 This repository includes some useful utils wrote by [`me`](https://github.com/Verbess).

 ## Catalog
+For those that are not complete enough to form a repository are provided in this repository.
 - **gitignore**: *for git ignore files*
 - **Unity**
   - **Editor**: *for Unity Editor extension*